Linhhntt/seccomp-profile-refinement/README.md

 # BACKGROUND
 ## Research paper
 We present our approach and the findings of this work in the following research paper:
-**Refining Seccomp Security Profile for Container Hardening** - *Mobisec Conference 2022* & the completed and extended version **Towards Secure Containerized Applications with Seccomp Profile Refinement**, *submitted to Computers & Security Journal 2022*.
+**Refining Seccomp Security Profile for Container Hardening** - *Mobisec Conference 2022* & the completed and extended version **Towards Secure Containerized Applications with Seccomp Profile Refinement**, *submitted & under review in Computers & Security Journal*.
 ## Overall Architecture
 <img src="images/architecture.png" width="100%">